 Tadwir Al Jazirah Scrap dealer in Dammam Saudi Arabia is concerned about landfill-related environmental contamination, risks to marine life, global warming, and a number of other problems.
 Recycling, therefore, looks like an excellent way to prevent these.

 The past demonstrates that recycling tyres have always been a wise choice.
 For instance, many people did not have automobiles a few decades ago.
 However, there were more than one billion rubber waste mounds worldwide.

 However, the worldwide waste heap only had approximately 60 million used tyres as of today, when most people already owned one type of car or another.
 And the reason for this is rubber tyre recycling.
 Therefore, rubber tyre recycling is a wise decision and always has been.

 When you learn that rubbers were once as expensive as silver, you become even more persuaded.
 Recycling was also the only practical means to maintain output at the time.

 Rubber waste is both useful and dangerous.
 Since they are energy-efficient and non-biodegradable, they load up landfills, emit dangerous gases, and generally wreak havoc on the environment.

-We at Tadwir Al Jazirah recycle tyres, make new products, support the economy and government coffers, shield people from sickness and pollution, and remove other risks.
+We at Tadwir Al Jazirah Rubber and tire recycling, make new products, support the economy and government coffers, shield people from sickness and pollution, and remove other risks.
 The latter’s advantage is clear.

 Decide to recycle instead!